redox-os/website/content/community.en.md

 ## [GitLab](https://gitlab.redox-os.org/redox-os/redox)

-A bit more formal way of communication with fellow Redox devs, but a little less quick and convenient like the chat.
-Submit an issue when you run into problems compiling, testing, or just would like to discuss a certain topic, be it features, code style, code inconsistencies, minor changes and fixes, etc.
+A slightly more formal way of communication with fellow Redox devs, but a little less quick and convenient like the chat.
+Submit an issue when you run into problems compiling or testing.
+Issues can also be used if you would like to discuss a certain topic: be it features, code style, code inconsistencies, minor changes and fixes, etc.

 If you want to create an account, read this [page](https://doc.redox-os.org/book/ch12-01-signing-in-to-gitlab.html).

-If you have ready MRs (merge requests) you must send the links on the [MRs](https://matrix.to/#/#redox-mrs:matrix.org) room, before you join this room a request for a Matrix space invite must be sent on the [Join Requests](https://matrix.to/#/#redox-join:matrix.org) room.
+If you have ready MRs (merge requests) you must send the links in the [MRs](https://matrix.to/#/#redox-mrs:matrix.org) room.
+Before you can join this room, request an invite in the [Join Requests](https://matrix.to/#/#redox-join:matrix.org) room.

-That way your MR will not be forgotten or accumulate conflicts.
+By sending a message in the room, your MR will not be forgotten or accumulate conflicts.

 ## [Lemmy](https://lemmy.world/c/redox)

-Our alternative to Reddit, we post news and community threads.
+Our alternative to Reddit, where we post news and community threads.

 ## [Reddit](https://www.reddit.com/r/Redox/)